nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 ## Design Components

 1. APIM In default/none mode has **No VNET integration**
-2. 0. **Traffic Flows**
+2. **Traffic Flows**

    1. Blue/Cyan : Backend API Connections
-   2. Green: Developer Portal and API Gateway Access from On-Prem
+   2. Green: Developer Portal and API Gateway Access from on-premises
-   3. Red: No VPN to On-premises
+   3. Red: No VPN to on-premises
-   4. Purple: Self-hosted APIM Gateway(On-Premises) outbound connection to APIM Management plane in Azure
+   4. Purple: Self-hosted APIM Gateway (on-premises) outbound connection to APIM Management plane in Azure

 3. APIM in default mode is accessible from the internet.
 Note : VPN connectivity to on-premises is not needed (it's optional).
 Default DNS Resolution is provided by Azure DNS